The 6 Best ESL Kids Videos and Shows to Jumpstart Young Learners

 The regular BrainPop site is also very useful and speaks a bit faster than the ESL site.
 It covers all sorts of subjects such as math, science, social studies, and much more, which is great for ESL immersion learners!

-Another fantastic resource is FluentU.
-This platform has authentic videos (cartoons, ESL clips, kids’ sing-alongs and even “Sesame Street”!) that are perfect for your kiddies.
+This platform has heaps of great videos (cartoons, ESL clips, kids’ sing-alongs and even “Sesame Street”!) that are perfect for your kiddies.

 Use these videos to teach vocabulary, pronunciation and grammar basics while keeping the lesson fun and interactive.
 As long as a screen is in sight, they’ll be thrilled!